OpenLearningAnalyticsPlatform/OpenLAP-DataSet/README.md

 }
 ```

-Each `OLAPPortConfiguration` is an array of tuples (called `OLAPPortMapping` of the relevant metadata of columns
+Each `OpenLAPPortConfiguration` is an array of tuples (called `OpenLAPPortMapping` of the relevant metadata of columns
-(specifically, tuples of `OLAPColumnConfigurationData`)
+(specifically, tuples of `OpenLAPColumnConfigurationData`)
-that represent the link between each of the output `OLAPDataSet` columns
+that represent the link between each of the output `OpenLAPDataSet` columns
-to the input `OLAPDataSet` columns.
+to the input `OpenLAPDataSet` columns.
-The `OLAPDataSet` also has a method to check whether a `OLAPPortConfiguration` is compatible with it or not.
+The `OpenLAPDataSet` also has a method to check whether a `OpenLAPPortConfiguration` is compatible with it or not.
 This method
 realizes the need of the OpenLAP-DataSet to allow for dynamic checking by validating that the incoming configuration
 is both type compatible and has all the required fields.
-I worth noting that since the `OLAPPortConfiguration` only has
+I worth noting that since the `OpenLAPPortConfiguration` only has
-the metadata section of a column (`OLAPColumnConfigurationData`) and it is relatively lightweight then
+the metadata section of a column (`OpenLAPColumnConfigurationData`) and it is relatively lightweight then
 can be sent for validation between macro components before any bulk of data is transmitted.
-The result of the validation of a `OLAPPortConfiguration` is stored on a special Data Transfer Object called
+The result of the validation of a `OpenLAPPortConfiguration` is stored on a special Data Transfer Object called
-`OLAPDataSetConfigurationValidationResult` that contains a boolean flag with the result of the validation and a message
+`OpenLAPDataSetConfigurationValidationResult` that contains a boolean flag with the result of the validation and a message
 field that contains a confirmation if the validation is successful or, if not, further information on the specific
 invalid fields.